ayton-ps/website/main/content/pfa/pickleball.md

 Ayton PS Pickleball Club is run by two parents of the school, with generous support from [BAVS](https://www.bavs.org.uk) for setting up the group, and help from [Active Schools](https://sportscotland.org.uk/schools/active-schools/) in organisation and admin.

-The club's second session will start 18 May and run for 6 weeks.
+The club's second session started on 18 May and is running for 6 weeks, until the end of term.
 It is currently only open to P7s.

 ### [Register here](https://form.jotform.com/231141710530338)